 The case AMTA teams argue at Regional Tournaments ("Regionals") is generally released in mid-August.
 Schools must pay to register their teams by October 15 to guarantee that they will be able to compete in a Regional Tournament in January or February.
-Although many Invitational Tournaments ("Invitationals") hosted by AMTA member institutions occur during the fall semester using the AMTA case, Regionals are the first round of AMTA-sanctioned tournaments of the year.
+Although many Invitational Tournaments ("Invitationals") hosted by AMTA member institutions using the

+AMTA case occur during the fall semester, Regionals are the first round of AMTA-sanctioned tournaments of the year.
 Currently, every team in AMTA-from the defending National Champion to the newest school in the Association-must compete in a Regional to qualify for further rounds of competition.
 The top teams in each Regional move on to compete in the Opening Round Championship Series ("ORCS"), which is hosted in several locations across the country in March.
 From there, 48 teams move on to the National Championship Tournament ("NCT") in April, where AMTA's national champion is crowned.
-Sometimes AMTA will provide a brand new case for the 48 teams that advance to the NCT.
+Over the last few years, AMTA has provided a brand new case for the teams that advance to the NCT.